thlorenz/phe-wasm/README.md

 ---------
 Simply run `make` can compile the libraries and test program.

-If you'd like to add more flags in gcc, you may export the flags to the environment variable `CFLAGS`.
+If you'd like to add some more flags in gcc, you may export the flags to the environment variable `CFLAGS`.
 One example is `export CLFAGS="-Ofast"`.

 After the compilation, it generates two programs `five` and `seven`.
 These test